shopware/sw-sync-cli/README.md

 # sw-sync-cli

 > [!WARNING]
-> This tool is experimental and for now just a prototype.
+> This tool is experimental and for now just a proof of concept.

 A CLI tool that communicates with the
 [Shopware admin API](https://shopware.stoplight.io/docs/admin-api)